That’s Not My Job! Roles & Responsibilities in a Marriage

 2

-roles and responsibilitiesMy husband often travels for work in his role as a Corporate Trainer.
+roles and responsibilitiesMy husband often travels for work as a Corporate Trainer.
 He’s been in this job for about two years, and I jokingly refer to him as a traveling salesman.
-I recall a time last winter where he had been on a business trip in Chicago all week and due to fly home on a Friday.
-The end of the work-week rolled around, and his original flight that night was canceled because of an upcoming storm.
+I recall a time last winter when he had been on a business trip in Chicago all week and was due to fly home on a Friday.
+The end of the workweek rolled around, and his original flight that night was canceled because of an upcoming storm.
 Panic ensued a bit.
-Obviously, I was looking forward to having him home safe and sound – but my first reaction was quite self-serving.
-He needed to make it back to New York because he is the “winter parent” in our family.
+I looked forward to having him home safe and sound – but my first reaction was quite self-serving.
+He needed to make it back to New York because he was the “winter parent” in our family.

-Luckily, he moved a few things around and actually caught an earlier flight than he was initially scheduled for.
-And that Saturday morning, as the snow was falling, my relieved thoughts went to, “Thank goodness, the winter parent is home!”
-My kids know that when it snows, and they want to hang out with one of us, it’s going to be Daddy.
+My kids know that when it snows, and they want to hang out with one of us, it will be Daddy.
 He’ll bulk up in those layers and head out with the kids to play in the snow – sledding, building snowmen, having snowball fights, building snow forts, etc. I’ll be inside turning up the heat, savoring a cup of coffee, and snuggling up with a warm blanket on the couch.

-I get a pass during the winter.
-I’ve lived in New York my entire life, and I don’t foresee moving anywhere else, but that doesn’t mean I have to like the winter weather because it’s cold!
-Therefore, I am the “summer parent.”
-When the weather is warm, I’m your gal.
-I’ll head outside with the kids – or even without the kids.
 As they get older, I don’t necessarily need to “play” with them, but it’s nice to be out in the backyard with neighbors and maybe a glass of wine (or two).
-I’m not really a nature girl, per se, but the sun’s feeling and warm air is magnificent.
-There was a night last summer that I sat and watched my daughter catch fireflies for what seemed like forever.
+I’m not a nature girl, per se, but the sun’s feeling and warm air are magnificent.
+There was a night last summer when I sat and watched my daughter catch fireflies for what seemed like forever.
 It simply left me wondering why everything “Couldn’t be as easy as catching fireflies.”
 It was a perfect scene.

 With us, for example: